cschwan/sage-on-gentoo/README.rst

      emerge -va sage

-   to install sage; note that this will pull in a lot of dependencies.
+   to install sage; please note that this will pull in a lot of dependencies.

 5. *UPDATE YOUR LOCAL OVERLAY*:
    To update your local copy of sage-on-gentoo simply type: